 1-2 I look up to the mountains; does my strength come from mountains?

-No, my strength comes from God, who made heaven, and earth, and mountains.
 He alone is your strength.
 He doesn’t just give it – He is it, shown especially in your weakness.
 He is bigger than this.
 He is.

+3-4 He won’t let you stumble, your Guardian God won’t fall asleep.
+Not on your life!
+Israel’s Guardian will never doze or sleep.
 He is with you.
 In the day.
 In the night watches.
 With you – physically, emotionally, spiritually.
 With you.
 For you.
 In ways only He can be.
 He has not/will not abandon/misunderstand/have no comfort or remedy for.
 He is with you.
 He is.
+5-6 God is your Guardian, right at your side to protect you—

+Shielding you from sunstroke, sheltering you from moonstroke.
 Not sure what moonstroke is, but He is your shield, your guardian, your protector from the attacks of the enemy.
+Day and night.
 He is at your right side.
 He is right at your side.
 He is.
+7-8 God guards you from every evil, He guards your very life.

-I was wondering why the word shamar is repeated 6 times in these 8 verses.
+He guards you when you leave and when you return, He guards you now, He guards you always.
+I was wondering why the word ‘shamar’ is repeated 6 times in these 8 verses.
 It means to guard, keep, preserve, protect, hedge about with thorns.
-Used in the care of Adam tending the Garden, in God’s people diligently keeping God’s promises/commands.
-Used in how He guards and treasures you, Don.
+It is used regarding the care of Adam tending the Garden, in God’s people diligently keeping God’s promises/commands.
+Used now in how He guards and treasures you, Don.
 He is your “Keeper”.
 He is.

 I don’t know the when (this will be over), the how, the why.
 But I do know the Who.
 He is.